Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public.

 USModernist

-1961 - The William and Margaret Isabelle Pereira House, 135 North Rossmore, Los Angeles CA. Paul Levine, contractor.
+1961 - The William and Margaret Isabelle Pereira House, 135 North Rossmore, Los Angeles CA. Built by Paul Levine.
 Color photo by Michael Locke.

 USModernist